-Federally Recognized Indian Tribes may qualify for AHSC funds if their Project meets the following requirements:
+Indian Tribes may qualify for AHSC funds if their Project meets the following requirements:

 - (a) Projects are located on one of the following lands: - (1) Tribal Trust Lands.
-Real property that is held in trust by the United States Government for the benefit of a Federally Recognized Indian Tribe; - Individual Trust Lands.
-Real property that is held in trust by the United States Government for the benefit of an individual member of a Federally Recognized Indian Tribe; - (3) Tribal Fee Restricted Lands.
-Fee lands that are owned by or under the control of a Federally Recognized Indian Tribe that are subject to a United States Government restriction that the land continue to be owned by or remain under the control of a Federally Recognized Indian Tribe or member or members thereof; - (4) Individual Fee Restricted Lands.
-Fee lands that were conveyed by the United States Government as individual allotments to member or members of a Federally Recognized Indian Tribe, regardless as to whether the property is now under common ownership among several members of that same Federally Recognized Indian Tribe; - (5) Tribally-Owned Unrestricted Lands.
-Fee lands that are owned by or under the control of a Federally Recognized Indian Tribe that are not subject to a United States Government restriction that the land continue to be owned by or remain under the control of a Federally Recognized Indian Tribe or member or members thereof;
+Real property that is held in trust by the United States Government for the benefit of an Indian Tribe; - (2) Individual Trust Lands.
+Real property that is held in trust by the United States Government for the benefit of an individual member of an Indian Tribe; - (3) Tribal Fee Restricted Lands.
+Fee lands that are owned by or under the control of an Indian Tribe that are subject to a United States Government restriction that the land continue to be owned by or remain under the control of an Indian Tribe or member or members thereof; - (4) Individual Fee Restricted Lands.
+Fee lands that were conveyed by the United States Government as individual allotments to member or members of an Indian Tribe, regardless as to whether the property is now under common ownership among several members of that same Indian Tribe; - (5) Tribally-Owned Unrestricted Lands.
+Fee lands that are owned by or under the control of an Indian Tribe that are not subject to a United States Government restriction that the land continue to be owned by or remain under the control of an Indian Tribe or member or members thereof;